Ron Sanford: Professional career

 Sanford was selected in the fourth round of the 1969 NBA draft (51st pick overall) by the Cincinnati Royals.

 He did not play for the Royals, spending the 1969–70 season in the Italian Serie A with Noalex Venezia, finishing as the league's fifth-best scorer with 516 points (23.5 per game), in addition to 309 rebounds over 22 games (14 per game).

 Following the season, he was drafted anew, by the Los Angeles Lakers in the fourteenth round (212th pick) of the 1970 NBA draft but again did not sign for the team.

 In June 1970, he toured Italy, playing friendlies as part of a Trans World Airlines squad.

 Drafted by the Dallas Chaparrals in the 1969 American Basketball Association Draft (ninth round), he signed with the team prior to the start of the 1971–72 ABA season.

 He played one game, posting less than two minutes in a stateless performance against the Virginia Squires on 21 October 1971.

 It proved to be his solitary game for the Chaparrals as he was waived by the club on 13 November 1971 to make space for Simmie Hill's signing.

 He finished the season with French side Caen Basket Club.

 Sanford later moved to the Swiss Ligue Nationale, playing for Pregassona from 1973, before turning up for Lugano and Pully.

 Personal

 Sanford and former Lobos teammate Greg Howard were arrested on 20 June 1972 by federal narcotics agents on charges related to cocaine possession and trafficking.

 The charges against Sanford were later dismissed by the federal government.

 Sanford currently splits his time between Plano, Texas and Stockholm, Sweden with his wife, Jannie Sanford.
+On June 22, 2026, Sanford passed away in Södermalm, Stockholm, Sweden.